When Your Kitten Arrives:

 It is always possible that the other pets may not like the kitten using their food and water dishes.
 Serve in separate bowls for awhile.
 Make sure that each cat has their own litter pan.
-It is a good strategy to let the animals get to be familiar with the new animal's smell by placing them in adjacent rooms.
-They can sniff under the door and play "paws" for a day or so until they really want to meet each other.
+It is a good strategy to let the animals get to be familiar with the new animal’s smell by placing them in adjacent rooms.
+Let them sniff under the door and play “paws” for a day or so until they want to meet each other.

 FOOD & WATER

 We recommend metal or china dishes.
-Plastic bowls can harbor many germs in the surface that can cause a condition known as "feline acne."
+Cats will drink more water from a drinking fountain than a dish.
+We use ceramic fountains and clean them weekly with a light bleach solution.
+Plastic bowls can harbor many germs in the surface that can cause a condition known as “feline acne.”
 Feline acne is small blackhead infections in the chin which cause swelling and discomfort and can be very expensive to clear up.
-Cats will drink more water from a drinking fountain than a dish.
-We clean our plastic fountains weekly with a light bleach solution.

 You may find that kitty nips at your fingers and hands.
 These may be playful “love bites” or your kitten may be teething.
 We have found that letting kittens chew on wood chopsticks takes care of the teething urge, and is satisfying for them.
 Keep one handy wherever Kitty joins you on your lap, so you can offer it.
 You can also punch chopsticks in the side of a cardboard box at kitty head height to make a great toy.
 If you don’t like “love bites” then blowing on kitty’s face will discourage them.